 - Educate yourself about pregnancy, labor, delivery, postpartum, and newborn care.
 Make sure to understand pain management options, infection prevention procedures, and proper hand washing.

 Security for Mom and Baby

-In order to provide a safe and secure environment for mom and baby, Memorial Family Care Birthing Centers have chosen to become “locked units.”
+In order to provide a safe and secure environment for mom and baby, Memorial Family Care Birthing Center has chosen to become “locked units.”
 There is one entrance into the department for patients and visitors, and the doors must be unlocked by staff only.

 Mother, birth partner, and newborn are banded with a unique security identification number, and the newborns are banded with a security tag applied after birth in the parents' presence.
-This band sounds an alarm should the baby leave the Memorial Family Care Birthing Centers prior to discharge.
+This band sounds an alarm should the baby leave the Memorial Family Care Birthing Center prior to discharge.

-All members of the department's staff wear a special photo ID tag designated for Memorial Family Care Birthing Centers.
+All members of the department's staff wear a special photo ID tag designated for Memorial Family Care Birthing Center.
 Access to the nursery is limited to staff, mothers, and birth partners with matching identification numbers.

 Safe Infant Handling Procedures